Why is Core Strength So Important?

 During this type of training you develop a greater awareness of this area and control over it.
 This allows you to recognize when it is not working as effectively as it should and when to make it work harder for those bigger efforts.

-While working on these deep muscles, you are also working the superficial muscles, rectus abdominus, obliques, internal and external, erector spinae.
+While working on these deep muscles, you are also working the superficial one, rectus abdominus, obliques, internal and external, erector spinae.
 So not only will you be efficient and strong on the inside but also toned and slim on the outside.

 What’s more you will have flat, trim abs.
 You’ve seen those bodybuilders in the gym, with big strong abs, that bulge out like a beer belly.
 Not for you! the Transverse Abdominus is the body’s natural corset, drawing the superficial abs in and giving you that flat stomach.

 With these muscles working correctly you will reap the benefits, including good digestion.
-And good digestion benefits your skin, hair, muscles, bones, mental ability, mood and overall health.
+And good digestion benefits your skin, hair, bones, mental ability, mood and overall health.
 You can’t build muscle or burn fat without efficient digestion and poor digestion has been shown to cause all manner of ailments from constipation to cancer.

 By now you are well on your way and will soon be reaping all of these benefits.